kstephens/ss/README.md

 ### Primitive Syntax

-Syntax s-expression lists are rewritten as internally tagged expressions, denoted below as #<TAG ...>.
+S-expression syntax is lists rewritten as internally tagged expressions, denoted below with "#".

 #### Conditionals